learn-academy-2021-delta/week-3-assessment-alappies/interview-questions.md

 ## Looking Ahead: Terms for Next Week

 1. Conditional rendering:
+Conditional rendering is where depending on your "State" you can render just some of the behaviors of your application instead of the entire DOM.

 2. Props:
+Props is an object that can be passed into any component, and it stands for "properties"

 3. JavaScript Events:
+Javascript events are javascripts interatctions with Html. ie: page refreshing, button clicking, and resizing windows/

 4. Object oriented programming:
+Object oriented programming is what learn focuses more on.
+It focuses on real world attributes instead of just databased coding.

 5. Ruby:
+Ruby is yet another opensource programming language, it can be run through the terminal, It has helpful built in methods and is easy to read and write.